THE HISTORY OF LAKER SCHOOLS.

 Technology continues to update throughout the Laker campus.
 In addition to iPads, students have access to Chromebooks to use during class.
 At the elementary, keyboards were added to each student’s iPad in the 2019-20 school year.
 Also, all teachers received microphones to use in their classroom.
 This updated technology was integral to making the 2020-21 school year as successful as possible.

-More exciting changes are coming for the 2021-22 school year, including changing Laker Junior High to Laker Middle School, placing more of a focus on the unique needs of students in sixth, seventh and eighth grades.
+In the 2021-22 school year, Laker Junior High changed to Laker Middle School, placing more of a focus on the unique needs of students in sixth, seventh, and eighth grades.
 Scott Miklovic was selected as the middle school principal.
-Also for 2021-22, Lakers started the SAIL Academy, a high school program that allows students to take virtual classes for credit recovery, complete apprenticeships within the community, along with other educational opportunities.
+Also in 2021-22, Lakers started the SAIL Academy, a high school program that allows students to take virtual classes for credit recovery, complete apprenticeships within the community, along with other educational opportunities.
 This program is located in downtown Pigeon.
-Caitlin Stone-Webber is the director of this program, and Krista Comai is the assistant director.
+Caitlin Stone-Webber was the original director of this program.
+In 2024, Jenny Parker was hired as the new director.
+Anne Ziel is the assistant director.

 Stay tuned for more exciting developments from Laker Country!